imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

 - Fixing incorrect labels
 - Correcting inconsistencies
 - Formatting the values (e.g. using float when the data is object)
+- It's important to do data imputation and data cleaning after the train-test split
+  - Split the data
+  - Clean and impute the training set
+  - Apply the same imputation rules to the test set

 ### Scaling/Normalization